-Looking forward, we believe that, the Group's performance for the year 2021 would be continuously affected as a result of the Pandemic.
-However, having considered the rapid development of e-commerce, the expected improvement of the PRC economy and the continuous improvement of people's living standard in the PRC, there will be sufficient demand for the Group's products.
-The Group will continue taking prudent and cautious steps in business development and consolidate market position in order to improve the benefit of the Group and its shareholders.
+Looking forward, we believe the demand of our products will continue to increase constantly as a result of the continuous increase in the number of internet shoppers.
+We will monitor the growth in demand for household necessities such as food and beverages.
+Therefore, we will continue taking prudent and cautious steps in business development and consolidate market position in order to improve the benefit of the Group and our shareholders.